novoda/sqlite-analyzer/README.md

 # SQLiteAnalyzer

 ### Purpose
-This spike aims to generate java utility code from given sql migrations.
+Generate java utility code from sqlite migration files or sqlite databases.

 ### Mechanics
 We generate an in-memory sqlite database, run the migrations on it and analyze the resulting tables to construct a DatabaseModel.